Misterblue/misterblue.github.io/_posts/2017-05-29-simplifying-regions.md

 I have been using the [Army Research Lab]'s [Atropia] region OAR files for testing as it includes meshes as well as many shopping scripted objects.

-The Atropia regions consists of nine 256x256 meter regions arranged in a 3 by 3 pattern.
+The Atropia regions consist of nine 256x256 meter regions arranged in a 3 by 3 pattern.
 This table summerizes the basic content of the regions.
 <table class="mb">
     <tr>